CopilotC-Nvim/CopilotChat.nvim/README.md

   selection = require("CopilotChat.select").buffer,
 })

+-- Ask a question and do something with the response chat.ask("Show me something interesting", {
+  callback = function(response)
+    print("Response:", response)
+  end,
+})

 -- Get all available prompts (can be used for integrations like fzf/telescope) local prompts = chat.prompts()